GUIDE TO REASONABLE ACCOMMODATIONS

 would be happy to talk to the student and give them a referral for testing.

-How will I know which accommodations a student is entitled to?
+How will I know which accommodations a student is qualified for?

 are entitled to extended test time and a notetaker (see Description

 of Services for more information).
-Arrangements for tutors, readers,
+The student may

 request help when trying to locate someone to provide this assistance.